Policy Manual and Guide to Running

 Answer: The statement must be quite specific in describing the mission or central purpose of the RSO, so that the connection between the mission and the restriction of membership or leadership is clear.
 It is the actual, expressed beliefs of the RSO that are the criterion, not the personal preferences of members.
 For example, many religions condemn sexual activity outside of marriage, whether between persons of the same sex or opposite sexes.
 However, many of those same religions allow, or encourage, gays and lesbians, or sexually active heterosexuals, as members.
 An RSO could discriminate in its membership on the basis of actual beliefs and requirements of the religion, and not on their preferences or the personal views and attitudes of current members.

 An organizational meeting is defined as "any scheduled or non-scheduled gathering, formal or informal, of an organization, including gatherings of standing ad-hoc committees, for the purpose of discussing or deciding upon any issue."
 Because some groups receiving University funds are considered public organizations, it is recommended that meetings remain open to the media.
-Concerns and written regulations pertaining to the Open Meetings Act should be referred to the Office of Student Life (111 Bovee University Center, 774-3016).
+Concerns and written regulations pertaining to the Open Meetings Act should be referred to the Office of Student Activities and Involvement (101 Bovee University Center, 774-3016).

 Rose Arena and Multipurpose Room East & West are scheduled for athletic practice and contests by the Athletics Department.
-Student organizations may reserve space at unscheduled times through University Events.
+Student organizations may reserve space at unscheduled times through PLAN.

-Student Organizations may request a responsable amount of meeting space.
-Any questions with this policy should be directed to University Events at 989-774-3355.
+Student Organizations may request a responsible amount of meeting space.
+Any questions with this policy should be directed to PLAN at 989-774-PLAN.

 The department of public relations and the licensing program regulate, promote and protect the use of the CMU name and identifying marks, both on and off campus.
 Central Michigan University has registered its marks with the State of Michigan and the United States Patent and Trademark Office.
 This protects the integrity and identity of the University.
 At the same time, royalties collected through the licensing program help to support the athletics program and scholarships.
 By ensuring that the products bearing CMU marks are of high quality and good taste, we further promote the reputation of Central Michigan University.
 Proper use of the university's name also stimulates public awareness and support.